FrazTheWizard/TheCProgrammingLanguage/exercises/exercise5-20.md

 It has actually been nice to see C formally laid out like this to see the limits of the grammer, rather than a 'usually works but vague understanding' of what precisely is going on.

-I also feel like I have a better grasp of grammer parsing vs semantic meaning, where the language is allowed to grammatically express something with it not being caught as an error until semantic parsing, so that the grammer can be kept simple.
-I like that idea in general.
+I also feel like I have a better grasp of grammer parsing vs semantic meaning parsing, where the language is allowed to grammatically express something without knowing how it all fits together yet.
+This is a way to try to keep the grammer parsing simple and modular.
+I found out about the [lexer hack](https://en.wikipedia.org/wiki/Lexer_hack) which passes semantic meaning back to the grammer parsing to help parsing, which is considered bad flow.

+This exercise also had me bumping up against my understanding of precedence order.
+One technique for figuring it out is the [spiral rule](https://c-faq.com/decl/spiral.anderson.html), but I found [postfix > prefix](https://stackoverflow.com/questions/16260417/the-spiral-rule-about-declarations-when-is-it-in-error) easier to think about when determining an evaluation order.

 ## Approach
 My approach was try to keep to the original `dcl` program, add new syntax to `gettoken` and add additional